 Even in the 1770s, Paris was a very old city (to illustrate that point, the Notre-Dame Cathedral was over 600 years old at the time).
 If you were a would-be revolutionary looking to start a nation from scratch, France was the model, and Paris wasn’t just a city—it was capital of a civilization built to last.

 The founding fathers of the United States were heavily influenced by the French Enlightenment.
-When Thomas Jefferson wrote in the Declaration of Independence that governments derive powers from the “consent of the governed,” he was drawing from Rousseau’s Of the Social Contract.
+When Thomas Jefferson wrote in the Declaration of Independence that governments derive powers from the “consent of the governed,” he was drawing from Rousseau’s The Social Contract (originally known as On the Social Contract).
 Montesquieu deeply influenced James Madison, author of the Constitution, and is one reason we have a separation of powers among three branches of government.
 Voltaire’s writings on censorship, meanwhile, helped enshrine the freedom of the press.